 - ¾ cup light brown sugar

 - 2 lbs.
-Smoking Blocks (We used these maple blocks)
+Smoking Blocks (I used maple)

 - 1/3 cup maple syrup

 - In a vessel large enough to hold the bird, dissolve the salt and sugar in warm water.
 Add enough cold water to completely submerge.